-Students in the Adult Degree Program may only pursue one of the five majors offered in the ADP.
+Students in the Adult Degree Program may only pursue one of the majors offered in the ADP.
 If your heart is set on another major we offer during the day, you my apply for admission to the Traditional Undergraduate program.

 Tuition and Financial Aid Differences:

 The short answer:

 For most students, tuition costs will generally be slightly lower in the Adult Degree Program, however often times the difference in out-of-pocket cost for students is only a few thousand dollars.

 There are two types of financial aid: Institutional aid that is offered by Oglethorpe University, and aid offered by the state or federal government.
 Institutional aid in the Traditional Undergraduate program is based on each student’s individual financial situation, GPA, and a number of other factors.
 However, all students in the Adult Degree Program automatically receive institutional aid in the form of a reduced tuition cost.
 See current tuition and fees rates.